 Umbria is the lesser known sister of Tuscany.
 Where as Tuscany is famous, golden and glorious, Umbria is the quieter beauty, and therein lies its appeal, all of the charm without the crowds.

-You may already know some of the highlights of this region called the green heart of Italy: Assisi, home of the Basilica of St. Francis; Perugia, a university town founded by the Etuscans; and Spoleto, the venue of a renowned arts festival.
-You may not be familiar with some of the smaller towns that seem to have remained essentially unchanged for centuries: Amelia, so old it predates the Etruscans, Bevagna, one of the few ancient villages not on a hill top that still retains much of its Roman past; and Montefalco, aptly named, offers a hawks perch view of the surrounding countryside form this delightful village.
+You may already know one of the crucial highlights of this region called the green heart of Italy: Assisi, home of the Basilica of St. Francis; Perugia, a university town founded by the Etuscans; and Spoleto, the venue of a renowned arts festival.
+You may not be familiar with one of the crucial smaller towns that seem to have remained essentially unchanged for centuries: Amelia, so old it predates the Etruscans, Bevagna, probably the most few ancient villages not on a hill top that still retains much of its Roman past; and Montefalco, aptly named, offers a hawks perch view of the surrounding countryside form this delightful village.
 An experience unique to Gubbio is the Ceri Race Festival, held every May 15 since the 12th century.

 Speaking of restaurants, Umbria is a foodie’s delight.
-Chocolate is revered, as it should be, and Perugia even holds a chocolate festival each October called Eurochocolate.
-Orvieto is one of the most famous wines of the region, as well as a beautiful place to spend the day, and there are many others to taste and take home, provided you’ve left room in your suitcase.
+Chocolate is revered, accurately, and Perugia even holds a chocolate festival each October called Eurochocolate.
+Orvieto is likely one of the most famous wines of the region, as well as a beautiful place to spend the day, and there are lots of others to taste and take home, provided you’ve left room in your suitcase.
 Deruta is known for its pottery and you’ll want to slip a plate or two in your suitcase as well.
 A combination of dining and pottery can be found in the Buon Ricordo restaurants.
 Buon Ricordo is an association of restaurants that uphold the legacy of regional cooking.
 Each restaurant features a special dish that is prepared in accordance with local tradition.
-If you order the designated entrée from the menu, you can ask for the Buon Ricordo plate.
+If you order the designated entrée from the menu, you’ll be able to ask for the Buon Ricordo plate.
 The plate is a hand painted ceramic plate that is designed for the restaurant.
 The plates have become collector’s items and some people plan their entire vacations around the accumulation of these keepsakes.

-The STREETWISE® Umbria map, complete with topographic terrain features, has all major A roads and local D roads drawn to enable you to drive from town to town throughout the region.
-The maps’ index of towns, featuring all of the above mentioned locations, will also help your trip planning.
+The STREETWISE® Umbria map, complete with topographic terrain features, has all major A roads and local D roads drawn to enable you to drive from town to town right through the region.
+The maps’ index of towns, featuring all of the above mentioned locations, will also help your travel planning.
 Scenic routes are highlighted and towns and villages of special interest are also indicated.
-If you venture beyond Florence then you need to have both Tuscany and Umbria maps as there is much cultural and scenic overlap between the two regions.
+If you venture beyond Florence then you wish to have to have both Tuscany and Umbria maps as there is much cultural and scenic overlap between the two regions.
 An even better idea is to purchase the MAP PACK Tuscany, which gives you STREETWISE® Umbria Map, STREETWISE® Tuscany Map and STREETWISE® Florence Italy Map, all for less than if you purchased the maps separately.

 Powered By Vacation Travel 101